mattvenn/zero-to-asic-www/content/terminology/ASIC.md

 date: 2020-11-12T17:38:37+01:00
 images: ["asic-zoom.png"]
 featured_image: "asic-zoom.png"
+description: An Application Specific Integrated Circuit is a custom chip designed for a particular use, capable of combining digital and analog circuits in ways that standard off-the-shelf chips cannot.
+faq:
+  - q: What is an ASIC and why would you make one?
+    a: An ASIC (Application Specific Integrated Circuit) is a custom chip built for a specific purpose.
+You might make one because no off-the-shelf chip meets your needs, to save money by merging many components into one, or simply for fun.
+  - q: What is the difference between an ASIC and an FPGA?
+    a: If your design only needs digital logic, an FPGA may suffice.
+ASICs have the advantage of combining digital and analog circuits together, but errors often cannot be fixed afterwards, making verification critical.
+  - q: How much does it cost to make an ASIC?
+    a: A full maskset for the 130nm process at the Skywater foundry costs about $200k.
+An MPW might cost around $10k.
+Tiny Tapeout further reduces the cost to around $150.
+Open source tools like LibreLane have reduced the software cost barrier and enabled experimentation and learning.
 ---

 Application Specific Integrated Circuit.
 An ASIC is a custom [IC](/terminology/ic), which means it is not a standard product such as a microprocessor, memory, standard logic chip or generic component which might be available from several or many different manufacturers.
 It will often add functionality not available from a standard product, or combine the functions of many standard products at a lower total price.